 - Project description (no more than 1 page describing the project to be undertaken during the one-year fellowship period).

 - Statement of need (no more than 1 page describing your financial need.
 As space allows, you can also add why you need a place to write outside your home).

 There is a $15 reading fee, which you may pay by check, money order, or online through PayPal.
 (See instructions for PayPal below).
 These materials may either be emailed (strongly preferred) or mailed (postmarked no later than January 15th, 2016) to:

 The Writers’ Room of Boston, 111 State Street, 5th Floor, Boston MA 02109

 Please note: Our standard membership dues are $100/month.
 Fellowships are intended for those who feel that they are unable, at this time, to afford this expense (as outlined in the Statement of Need).
 Those who are able to pay the standard dues are encouraged to apply for a regular membership.

 To submit the reading fee via PayPal:

-- Click on the link above or the “Donate” button on any page of this website.
+- Click on the red “Donate” button on any page of this website.
 (This will take you to PayPal).

 - Enter $15 in the box at the top of the page.
 Click again.